Portkey-Wallet/portkey-providers/packages/detect-provider/README.md

   ...
   }
   ```

 ## 10. {method:'wallet_getCurrentManagerAddress'}

-  Get a signature from the Portkey APP's wallet.
+  Get the ManagementAccount Address of the current wallet user
   __NOTICE__: You should use `request({ method: 'requestAccounts' })` first for the permission to access.

   ```typescript